microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

     You're up and running!
 Both Dapr and your app logs will appear here.*
     ```

-1. Next, you'll start the FineCollectionService:
+1. Next, you'll start the `FineCollectionService`:

     <img src="../images/Challenge-03/dapr-setup-assignment03-finecollection-highlight.png" style="padding-top: 25px;" />

 1. Open a **second** new terminal window in VS Code and change the current folder to `Resources/FineCollectionService`.

-1. Enter the following command to run the FineCollectionService, an accompanying  Dapr sidecar, and the RabbitMQ component:
+1. Enter the following command to run the `FineCollectionService`, an accompanying  Dapr sidecar, and the RabbitMQ component:

     ```shell
     dapr run --app-id finecollectionservice --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 --components-path ../dapr/components dotnet run